virtualparadox/xbr-scaler/README.md

     originalWidth, originalHeight := /* your image dimensions */

-    // Create a new Xbr scaler instance scaler := xbr.NewXbrScaler(false) // do not use original 3x scaling implementation
+    // Create a new Xbr scaler instance scaler := xbrscaler.NewXbrScaler(false) // do not use original 3x scaling implementation

     // Scale the image using 2x scaling scaledPixels, scaledWidth, scaledHeight := scaler.Xbr3x(&pixelArray, originalWidth, originalHeight, true, true)